xmisao/featuredimage/README.md

 <table>
 <tr><th>API</th><th>Description</th></tr>
 <tr><td>FeaturedImage::Finder.first</td><td>Find first featured image that is matching criteria from web page.
 And return it as Magick::ImageList.
-If the featured image does not exist return nil.</td></tr>
+If the featured image does not exist,returns nil.</td></tr>
 <tr><td>FeaturedImage::Finder.biggest</td><td>Find the biggest featured image that is matching criteria from web page.
 And return it as Magick::ImageList.
-If the featured image does not exist return nil.</td></tr>
+If the featured image does not exist,returns nil.</td></tr>
 <tr><td>FeaturedImage::Finder.all</td><td>Find all featured images that are matching criteria from web page.
-And return them as Array of Magick::ImageList.
-If the featured image does not exist return empty Array.</td></tr>
+And returns them as Array of Magick::ImageList.
+If the featured image does not exist, returns empty Array.</td></tr>
 <tr><td>FeaturedImage::Converter.convert</td><td>Convert image to arbitary sized thumbnai and return BLOB.
-Default thumbnail format is JPEG compression quality 60.</td></tr>
+Default thumbnail format is JPEG compression quality 60.
+This is same as FeaturedImage::Converter.convert(IMAGE, WIDTH, HEIGHT, {format:"JPEG", quality:60}).</td></tr>
 </table>

 Also, you can use FeaturedImage::Finder and FeaturedImage::Converter instance directory, if you want.
 See source code.